glycerine/zebrapack/README.md

 # benchmarking

-Based on the implementation now available in https://github.com/glycerine/zebrapack, we measure read and write speed with the `-fast-strings` optimizations on.
+Based on the implementation now available in https://github.com/glycerine/zebrapack, we measure read and write speed with the `-fast-strings -no-rtti` optimizations on.
 Benchmarks from https://github.com/glycerine/go_serialization_benchmarks of this struct:

 ```
 type A struct {